gditzler/bio-course-materials/proteus-demo/README.md

 You also need to setup your Qiime configuration (i.e., tell Qiime where otherr software and databases are located).
 So run
 ```module load qiime/gcc/64/1.9.1
 ```
+# Found an error about $DISPLAYs
+creating the file  ~/.config/matplotlib/matplotlibrc and putting "backend : agg" into that file seems to fix this

 # Submitting to the Proteus cluster